Governance in daily operations

 New information extends the record instead of hiding earlier states.
 Critical decisions are made by accountable people, not by the system.

-• Time and acting person remain visible.
+• Time and responsible person remain visible.

 • Records and decisions remain preserved in the case history.